causify-ai/tutorials/DATA605/Spring2025/projects/TutorTask108_Spring2025_Implementing_Real-Time_Bitcoin_Price_Analysis_with_Spark_SQL/sparkSQL.example.md

 This example considers two thresholds for a significant change in price:

-1. Average of absolute value of change in price in time period.
+1. Using the average of absolute value of change in price in time period.
 2. Using the IQR method and considering the whiskers as the bounds for outliers.

-3. Line plots, box and whisker plots, and histograms can aid in understanding the trend and distribution of price change.
+Line plots, box and whisker plots, and histograms can aid in understanding the trend and distribution of price change.

 ### Price Prediction & Extrapolation

-Finally, the last analysis the example notebook covers is the price prediction/extrapolation.
+Finally, the last analysis in the example notebook is price prediction/extrapolation.
 Using the previous price information and time interval, we will use SparkSQL queries to predict the next price at the given time interval.
 The logic behind the queries is using the average change in price over a subset of past data and adding that change to the most recent price.

 We will look at three predictions/extrapolations: